osrf/gazebo_tutorials/ros2_installing/tutorial.md

 1. Source  ROS 2 as instructed when you installed ROS 2.

+1. Make sure you have some core tools installed:

+        sudo apt install ros-crystal-ros-core ros-crystal-geometry2

 1. If you installed `gazebo_ros_pkgs` from source, source the workspace:

         . ~/ws/install/setup.bash